The Longest Journey

 Baldur's Gate 2

-Low-Spoiler Hints and Tips for Nancy Drew: Secret of the Scarlet Hand
+Low-Spoiler Hints for Nancy Drew: Secret of the Scarlet Hand

 Welcome to my Nancy Drew: Secret of the Scarlet Hand hints page. (-: If you're new to my series of low-spoiler computer game walkthroughs, the idea is to point gamers